-Be Our Guest is our favorite restaurant in Magic Kingdom and also one of the newest restaurants in the park.
+Be Our Guest is our favorite restaurant in Magic Kingdom.
 We think it’s so perfect for date night that we rank it number one on our Best Magic Kingdom Restaurants for Adults.
 It’s located in Fantasyland behind the Seven Dwarves Mine Train and has a beautiful fairytale setting, replicated from the Beauty and the Beast animated movie.

-We love dinner at Be Our Guest because it has the total package.
+We love dinner at Be Our Guest because it’s the perfect way to end the night.
 To start, you’ll be escorted into the castle and seated at one of three rooms: Belle’s Library, the West Wing, or the Grand Ballroom.
-The French inspired prix fixe dinner is the best food you can get in Magic Kingdom and at the end of your meal, you’ll have a chance to meet the Beast in person.
+The French inspired prix fixe dinner is the best food you can get in Magic Kingdom and during your meal, you’ll have a chance to meet the Beast in person.

 #3.
 The Crystal Palace

-The Crystal Palace is a great place for all ages and all family types.
-However, we most highly recommend this for families with small children.
+The Crystal Palace is a great place for all ages.
+However, we most highly recommend this for families with small children, or for those with a particular affinity for Winnie the Pooh.
 The restaurant is set facing Cinderella Castle, at the left side of Main Street, U.S.A, and is designed to look like an old Victorian green house.

-This character dining experience is another great way to get into the park early by booking breakfast here.
-If you’re looking for a full list of great breakfast options in Magic Kingdom, check out our Magic Kingdom Breakfast Guide.
+Booking an early breakfast reservation at the Crystal Palace is a great way to get into the park before rope drop.
+If you’re looking for a full list of delicious breakfast options in Magic Kingdom, check out our Magic Kingdom Breakfast Guide.

 At the Crystal Palace, every day is Friendship Day, and children will love the festivities that go along with this special celebration.
 You’ll get to meet Eeyore, Piglet, Tigger and most of all – Winnie the Pooh!
 Each of these characters will visit your table during your meal for autographs and photos, no matter what meal period you choose.

-The food here is served in a large buffet at the back of the restaurant and is considered upscale American fare.
+The food here is served buffet-style at the back of the restaurant with upscale American dishes.
 There is a special station for children, a salad bar, a carving station and a sides buffet, as well as a dessert bar at the center of the room.